Check out this extensive list of eLearning resources.

 - Prezi – A nice non-linear approach to creating presentations.
 Little more friendly with video in my opinion.
 Nice change-up to Power Poiint or ActivInspire.
 (Searchable Site to get ideas)

-- Present Me– A really easy way to record and share your presentations.
+- SlidePresenter– A really easy way to record and share your presentations.

-- Tildee– Create How-To tutorials and share them via the web.
+- Tildee – (Website is no longer available)– Create How-To tutorials and share them via the web.

 - Slide Share – Easy way to share Power Point presentations online.